radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

 end
 ```

+As the comments say, this sets up `dbg` tracer and then monitors all the messages sent or received by the process.

 I then got this change code reviewed + deployed to our staging server.
 Then I had to wait for this bug to happen again.
 Luckily, it happened again the very next day.
-This time, we had some logs:
+This time, we had some logs from dbg:

 ```
  (<0.404.0>) << {'EXIT',<0.409.0>,